A-Programmer/a-programmer.github.io/_posts/2023-10-15-mastering-solid-principles-in-csharp.md

 4. **Interface Segregation Principle (ISP)**
    - Recommends that clients should not be forced to depend on interfaces they do not use.
 It promotes smaller, specific interfaces.

+5. **Dependency Inversion Principle (DIP)**
+   - States that high-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Additionally, it emphasizes that abstractions should not depend on details, but details should depend on abstractions.

 ## Importance and Benefits of SOLID Principles

 - **Modular Design:** SOLID principles promote a modular design, making it easier to organize and manage code components.